 The Federal Circuit recently issued an opinion that reminds us of the importance of being consistent in our statements to the FDA and in patent matters.
 What matters for the sake of infringement analysis is the product specified in the ANDA filing.

 The case, Sunovion Pharmaceuticals., Inc. v.
 Teva Pharmaceuticals USA, Inc. et al. (Fed.
 Cir, Sept.
 2013) arose from a summary judgment decision that one of the co-defendants, Dr. Reddy’s Laboratories, Ltd. did not infringe Sunovion’s patent, US 6,444,673.
 The patent covers the d-enantiomer of zopiclone, known as eszopiclone, which is the sleep-aid drug sold under the brand Lunesta®.
-The patent claims the zopliclone molecule “or a pharmaceutically acceptable salt thereof, in the form of its dextrarotatory isomer and essentially free of its levorotatory isomer.”
+The patent claims the zopiclone molecule “or a pharmaceutically acceptable salt thereof, in the form of its dextrorotatory isomer and essentially free of its levorotatory isomer.”

 The trial judge construed the phrase “essentially free of its levorotatory isomer” to mean containing less than 0.25% of the l-isomer.
 The Federal Circuit agreed with this construction.
 Noting that the term “essentially free” appeared only in the claims and was not defined in the specification, the Federal Circuit found support for this construction in a declaration filed during prosecution of the ‘673 patent by one of the inventors, who stated that the pure form of the d-isomer described in one of the examples contained lower than 0.25% of the l-isomer.
 Sunovion had also relied on this declaration in an interference with another patent claiming an enantiomeric form of zopiclone.